DTJF/libpruio/src/doc/_6_messages.md

-\Item{"TIMER subsystem not enabled"} Setting a TIMER output is required, but the related TIMERSS subsystem isn't enabled. -> Set `PruIo->TimSS->Conf(n)->ClVa = 2` (n is the number of the TIMERSS connected to that ball number) and call function PruIo::config(), first.
+\Item{"TIMER subsystem not enabled"} Setting a TIMER output is required, but the related TIMERSS subsystem isn't enabled. -> Set parameter `Act` in the CTOR call to PruIo::PruIo() so that `PruIo->TimSS->Conf(n)->ClVa = 2` (n is the number of the TIMERSS controlling to that ball number).

 \Item{"duration too short"} The module (TIMER or CAP) isn't capable to generate output at the required time periods. -> Check the parameters